 Sometimes honesty is the best policy.
 Present anything negative to your employer before they find it as part of a background check.

 Transparency can work in your favor when applying for a job.
-Many employers will appreciate the honesty and the self-reflection.
+Many employers will appreciate the honesty and self-reflection.

 Last Word – Snagging Your Dream Job